 Starting a new business is scary.
 It is hard to delve into the unknown without any knowledge of what might lie ahead.
-To help new business owners get the right foot forward, here are some tips that you can employ from the outset.
+To help new business owners get the right foot forward, here are some tips for increasing awareness for you and your employees that you can deploy from the outset.

 1. Stay focused